 Prevent applications from increasing output volume in PulseAudio

-By default, PulseAudio allows an application to change the max volume output to be louder than the one set by the user.
-I find it annoying that some apps tend to set volume to 100% which ends up increasing the system volume to unreasonable levels.
-You can prevent it by setting flat-volumes to no in ~/.config/pulse/daemon.conf.
+By default, PulseAudio allows an application to change the maximum output volume to be louder than the one set by the user.
+I find it annoying that some apps tend to set the volume to 100%, which ends up increasing the system volume to unreasonable levels.
+You can prevent this by setting flat-volumes to no in ~/.config/pulse/daemon.conf.

 $ echo "flat-volumes = no" >> ~/.config/pulse/daemon.conf